Skip to main content

 Health regions webinar series

-The Health Regions Programme Team is planning a series of webinars in 2024.
-These webinars will provide an update on the implementation of health regions.
+The health regions programme team is running a series of webinars in 2024.
+These webinars will provide an update on the implementation of health regions and focus on key objectives of the programme.

-The first webinar in the series was on Thursday 27 June.
-It focussed on:
+The first webinar in the series took place on Thursday 27 June.
+It included a focus on population-based planning.
+The webinar also covered:

 • implementation of the health regions